The Art of Gathering by Priya Parker – Notes from a Community Book Club & Resources

-For instance, a multidisciplinary team within an industry from different professions, hierarchy and companies of big pharma to work on maternal mortality
+For instance, a multidisciplinary team within an industry from different professions, hierarchies and companies of big pharma to work on maternal mortality.

-Type of question: what is the one thing that people would recognise right away by looking at your mother?
+Type of question: what is the one thing people would immediately recognize by looking at your mother?

-Purposefully ask first the reverse role of that question: here, husband instead of the wife.
+Purposefully ask first the reverse role of that question: the husband instead of the wife.

 Connection is not the end of the purpose.
 Connection is a tool.
 You need to ask: what is the purpose?
 How do I serve the purpose?
-This group needs to know/protect from each other to serve the purpose and do the work collectively.
+This group needs to know/protect each other to serve the purpose and work collectively.